Katharine Oh, Ph.D -- Director of the University Counseling Center

 Personal Interests: Reading broadly, weight lifting, cooking new dishes, travelling, and learning about leadership.

-Amanda Groves, LPCC - Assistant Director of the University Counseling Center
+Amanda Groves, LPCC-S -- Assistant Director of the University Counseling Center

 Amanda Groves is a licensed professional clinical counselor.
 She completed her MA degree in clinical mental health counseling from John Carroll University in 2020, and her MA in higher education from Baldwin Wallace University in 2014.